4210-Capstones/touchless-kiosk-raspy-net/docs/capstone/MVP-Documentation.md

 - API
     - Role Management

-- Seperate Repository for Server
+- Seperate Repository for Server and Front-end

 - Image and Video Hosting.
     - Hosting and Usage Guidelines.